 Our previous post about transitioning from a “marketing mindset” to an “experience mindset” raised controversial discussions.
 Some even call it “digital business manifesto.”
-UXDA is not pretending to teach the right business approach for the digital age.
+UXDA is not pretending to teach the only right business approach for the digital age.
 Our aim is to highlight the differences between delivering service to customers and thinking in a “new way” versus “the old one.”
-And these differences can explain why some products are successful in the modern digital environment while others are not.
+And these differences can explain why some products are successful in the modern digital environment while others are not, even after expensive digital banking transformation.

 As I pointed out above, in a quite practical way, this post illustrates the mindset differences that impact the financial business culture.
-Also, in this article, you will find answers to some of the questions that arise after publishing “What Will Define the Customer Experience in Banking: Five Trends To Motivate You To Make a Change.”
+In this article, you will find answers to some of the questions that arise after publishing “Financial UX Methodology: Does Your Mindset Fit the Digital Age.”
+You will find exactly what we mean by "Marketing mindset" and why we believe it ruins digital transformation in banking.

-Let’s start from considering two opposite types of companies that offer financial services:
+Let’s start from considering two opposite types of companies:

 The first is aimed at increasing profits in any way possible.
 To do this, the company evaluates every action in order to maximize profitability and reduce costs.
 From one side, it knocks out discounts from vendors and reduces staff costs.
 From the other side, the company does everything to increase sales by imposing products on every living soul the sales agents can reach.
 Salespeople have targets set so high that they're ready to use any kind of argument just to secure a sale.